mrodrig/j5create-scripts/README.md

-# j5create Scripts for the USB 3.0 to HDMI Adapter
+# j5create Scripts for the USB 3.0 to HDMI Adapter (macOS)

 ## reset-usb-monitor
 This script kills the driver used by the adapter.
 After running this script, simply unplug and reconnect the USB to HDMI adapter to connect the display again.